What is cloud detection and response (CDR)?

 Risk-aware response actions

-The goal isn’t just to respond.
-It’s to contain the blast radius and prevent attackers from moving further across your highly connected attack surface.
+The goal is to contain the blast radius and prevent attackers from moving further across your highly connected attack surface.

 Integration with existing exposure management tools

 CDR doesn’t replace your security stack.
 It strengthens it.
-Look for platforms that integrate with security information and event management (SIEM), cloud security posture management (CSPM), security orchestration, automation and response (SOAR), identity platforms and exposure management tools.
-That way, you’re not just collecting alerts.
-You’re adding cloud context to everything else your team already monitors.
+Look for platforms that integrate with security information and event management (SIEM), cloud security posture management (CSPM), security orchestration, automation and response (SOAR), identity platforms, and exposure management tools.
+That way, you’re adding cloud context to everything else your team already monitors.

 Key use cases for cloud detection and response